jmpavlick/SpaFunctionAppADAuthGuide/readme.md

 ## Step 7: Update your `frontend` SPA to sign in with Azure AD

 Whew.
 That's a lot of configuration.
 Almost done.
-Next, we're going to update our `frontend`
+Next, we're going to update our `frontend` SPA code to sign in with Azure AD.

+In your fork repo:

+1. Open `frontend/authConfig.js` in a text editor
+1. Set the value for `clientId` to your `frontendAppRegistration`'s Application (client) ID value - mine is `1ab03ee3-0fe9-4b5e-9e21-5819ffe54180`
+1. Set the value for `authority` to the value you created for the "Issuer URL" field in Step 5 - mine is `https://login.microsoftonline.com/61f0b886-8759-40ba-9987-299b74240718`
+1. Set the value for `redirectUri` to your `frontend` SPA's URL - mine is `https://wonderful-mud-0fb8a610f.azurestaticapps.net/`
+1. Commit and push.
+Go to Github, navigate to your fork repo and go to the Actions tab.
+When the deployment goes green, access your SPA's URL in the browser

 ## Don't forget - logging in as a user in your organization vs logging in as your own user
+## Check in with seeing about logout and the logout redirect URL - it's in Step 6